-- Measurement type (e.g. Temperature) Defining the measurement type allows the channels to be displayed in any unit suitable for that type, with automatic conversion between the units.
-For example all temperature channels can be displayed in degrees Celsius, Fahrenheit or Kelvin. - Resolution - The resolution of all channels is fixed, for example the resolution of the Engine Temperature channel is fixed at 0.1 °C.
+- Measurement type (e.g. Temperature)

+Defining the measurement type allows the channels to be displayed in any unit suitable for that type, with automatic conversion between the units.
+For example all temperature channels can be displayed in degrees Celsius, Fahrenheit or Kelvin.

+- Resolution

+The resolution of all channels is fixed, for example the resolution of the Engine Temperature channel is fixed at 0.1 °C.

-Fixed channel resolutions ensure that the unit conversion system works properly and that channel comparisons can be performed.
+- Fixed channel resolutions ensure that the unit conversion system works properly and that channel comparisons can be performed correctly.

-- works properly and that channel comparisons can be performed correctly.

-- Suitable logging rates
+- o Suitable logging rates

 - Suitable display filtering

 - o Minimum and maximum range